ashwindasr/Zendesk-Ticket-Viewer/README.md

 ```
 pip install -r requirements.txt
 ```
-Also make sure to store the auth creadentials in local environment variables `EMAIL`, `PASSWORD` and `SERVER`.
+Also make sure to store the auth creadentials in local environment variables `EMAIL`, `PASSWORD` and `MY_SERVER`.

+After that run the `app.py` file and the server should be up and running.
+Make sure to add the environment variables to the IDE as well if you are using one to run, like PyCharm.
 ## :compass: Navigation

 ### routes.py